lucidrains/flash-cosine-sim-attention/README.md

 ## Flash Cosine Similarity Attention (wip)

 Implementation of fused cosine similarity attention in the same style as <a href="https://arxiv.org/abs/2205.14135">Flash Attention</a>.
+The observation is that by adopting l2-normalized queries and keys, you no longer need to keep track of the row maximums for numerical stability.
+This greatly simplifies the flash attention algorithm, assuming cosine similarity attention comes at no generalization cost.
 This will be my first attempt at CUDA, so welcome any help or advice.

 ## Citations